maennel/hackvent2020/introduction.md

 - *0xdf*
 - *jokker*

-Many thanks also go to the organising team from Compass and to all the challenge authors!!
+Many thanks also go to the organising team from Compass Security and to all the challenge authors!!
 It's a great event that I look forward to every year.

 This year, in contrast to previous years, I found the level of the challenges to be more evened out throughout the entire month.
 I.e. harder challenges in the beginning, and less increase in the process.